gdevika423/devika-portfolio/content/platform-systems/systems-operating-models/publication-pipeline/index.md

 5. **Feedback loop** — new pages generated this way would wire into the same health-monitoring cycle as the rest of the site, tracked for freshness and consistency from the moment they ship

 ---
+## Proof Point

+I ran this pipeline end-to-end against this site: a spec for an Editorial QA Checklist page generated a real AI draft, opened as [a pull request](https://github.com/gdevika423/devika-portfolio/pull/2), reviewed, and merged into production.
+The page that resulted is live on this site now — the pipeline that built it is the one described above, not a simulation of it.

+---

 ## Why This Connects to the Health Operating Cycle